19 Polk: Route

 The northern end of the line operates on Polk Street, turning around Ghirardelli Square for return trips.
 The southern end begins at Galvez Avenue and Hill Drive, running inbound via Galvez, Donnahue, Innes, Hunters Point Boulevard, Evans, and Cesar Chavez.
 Northbound and southbound buses run on a largely different route in their middle sections.
 Southbound buses continue on Polk past Geary to their route on Eddy, Hyde, 8th, Division, Rhode Island, 26th, Wisconsin, 25th, Connecticut, then on to the southern routing at Cesar Chavez.
 Northbound trips run on Connecticut, Wisconsin, 26th, Kansas, 23rd, De Haro, 16th, Rhode Island, Division, Townsend, 7th, Market, Hayes, Larkin, and Geary to meet up on Polk.

 History

 Sutter Street Railway established cable car service on Polk Street between Post and Pacific in 1883.
 The tracks were 5-foot gauge running between 9th and Brannan to Pacific and Divisadero.
 The line was largely rebuilt as standard gauge and electric traction following the 1906 San Francisco earthquake.
-The line was extended to North Point in 1915 in order to serve the Panama–Pacific International Exposition.
+It was extended to North Point in 1915 in order to serve the Panama–Pacific International Exposition.
 Streetcar service was initially abandoned in June 1939 to save money on two-man operation, but rush hour service was reinstated with one-man cars in 1940.
 After high demand for service during World War II fell off, all trips were replaced with buses after September 29, 1945.
 (Tracks remained in place until at least 1948.)